FINDING OZ

 How L. Frank Baum Discovered the Great American Story

-FINDING OZ author Evan I. Schwartz appeared in the PBS American Experience documentary AMERICAN OZ, which follows the life and inspirations of L. Frank Baum.
-The 2-hour film premiered April 19, 2021 @9PM ET/8c.
-See trailers and clips.
+Author Evan I. Schwartz appeared in AMERICAN OZ, which follows the life and inspirations of L. Frank Baum.
+Premiered April 19, 2021 {See trailers and clips}

 PRAISE for FINDING OZ: